dsmndq/costoflivingsentiments_sg/readme.md

 The goal is to analyze public sentiment on this key economic issue and identify the core topics of discussion, particularly within negative comments.

+# Read about this project in [this blog post](https://medium.com/@desmond_57481/decoding-the-discourse-an-nlp-deep-dive-into-the-singapores-cost-of-living-conversation-a4a6010b426b)

 ## 📊 Features

 - **Reddit Data Scraping**: Dynamically scrapes comments from specified subreddits based on search queries and keywords.